1999–2000 Detroit Pistons season: Off-season

+Regular season

-After the retirements of All-Star guard Joe Dumars and Bison Dele, the Pistons struggled losing their first four games of the regular season, but then won 18 of their next 28 games, and held a 25–23 record at the All-Star break.
-At mid-season, Don Reid was released to free agency, and later on signed with the Washington Wizards, while head coach Alvin Gentry was fired after a 28–30 start, and was replaced with assistant George Irvine.
-The Pistons won 14 of their next 24 games, and finished in fourth place in the Central Division with a 42–40 record, earning the seventh seed in the Eastern Conference.
+With the return of Mills and Curry, and after the retirements of All-Star guard Joe Dumars and Bison Dele, the Pistons struggled losing their first four games of the regular season.
+However, the team won 18 of their next 28 games, which included a six-game winning streak between December and January, but soon posted a six-game losing streak in January, and later on held a 25–23 record at the All-Star break.
+At mid-season, Don Reid was released to free agency, and later on signed with the Washington Wizards, while head coach Alvin Gentry was fired after a 28–30 start, and was replaced with assistant coach George Irvine as an interim coach.
+Under Irvine, the Pistons won 14 of their final 24 games of the season, and finished in fourth place in the Central Division with a 42–40 record, earning the seventh seed in the Eastern Conference.

-Grant Hill averaged 25.8 points, 6.6 rebounds, 5.2 assists and 1.4 steals per game, and was named to the All-NBA Second Team, while Jerry Stackhouse averaged 23.6 points and 1.3 steals per game, and Lindsey Hunter provided the team with 12.7 points, 4.0 assists and 1.6 steals per game, and also led them with 168 three-point field goals.
-In addition, Christian Laettner provided with 12.2 points and 6.7 rebounds per game, while Jerome Williams played a sixth man role off the bench, averaging 8.4 points and 9.6 rebounds per game, Mills contributed 6.7 points and 4.8 rebounds per game, and Curry contributed 6.2 points per game off the bench.
+Grant Hill averaged 25.8 points, 6.6 rebounds, 5.2 assists and 1.4 steals per game, and was named to the All-NBA Second Team, while Jerry Stackhouse averaged 23.6 points, 4.5 assists and 1.3 steals per game, and Lindsey Hunter provided the team with 12.7 points, 4.0 assists and 1.6 steals per game, and also led them with 168 three-point field goals.
+In addition, Christian Laettner provided with 12.2 points and 6.7 rebounds per game, while Jerome Williams played a sixth man role off the bench, averaging 8.4 points and 9.6 rebounds per game, and Mills contributed 6.7 points and 4.8 rebounds per game.
+Off the bench, second-year center Mikki Moore averaged 7.9 points and 3.9 rebounds per game, but only played just 29 games, while Curry provided with 6.2 points per game, and Crotty contributed 4.7 points per game.

 During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Hill and Stackhouse were both selected for the 2000 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Stackhouse's first ever All-Star appearance.
 In addition, Hill also participated in the NBA 2Ball Competition, along with Jennifer Azzi of the WNBA's Detroit Shock, while Stackhouse participated in the NBA Slam Dunk Contest for the second time.
 Hill also finished in eighth place in Most Valuable Player voting, while Stackhouse finished in third place in Most Improved Player voting, and Williams finished in fifth place in Sixth Man of the Year voting.

-However, Hill suffered a devastating ankle injury during the final month of the regular season, then re-injured his ankle during Game 2 of the Eastern Conference First Round of the 2000 NBA playoffs against the Miami Heat; without Hill, the Pistons lost Game 3 at The Palace of Auburn Hills to the Heat, 91–72, thus losing the series in three straight games.
 The Pistons finished 16th in the NBA in home-game attendance, with an attendance of 678,470 at The Palace of Auburn Hills during the regular season.